 Once you have all your batch cooking done, those meals will only last in the fridge 3-4 days in the fridge before going bad.
 If you are planning on cooking for the whole week, portion out some of those meals or meal components (such as cooked brown rice) into single servings and stick in the freezer.

 Need a meal planning guide or want more ideas to get started with batch cooking?
-Chat with Brook’s Experts on the Brook app.
+Chat with one of our Health Coaches!

-on September 6, 2020.
-Emily is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Brook Experts.
+on March 30th, 2020.
+Kelsea is a Registered Dietitian with her Master's degree in Nutrition from Bastyr University in Kenmore, WA, and is one of our Health Coaches.